-Every morning before school begins, the principal inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and one evening custodian are assigned to Central High School.
+Every morning before school begins, the custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+One day custodian and six evening custodians are assigned to Barstow High School.
 The day custodian is responsible for:

-- Classroom cleaning
+- · Classroom cleaning

 - Cafeteria setup/cleanup

-- Groundskeeping

-- Office area cleaning
+Office area cleaning

 - Restroom cleaning

 Restrooms are checked regularly throughout the day for cleanliness and subsequently cleaned as needed.
-The evening custodian is responsible for:
+The evening custodians are responsible for:

 - Classroom cleaning

+- Cafeteria cleanup

 - Office area cleaning

-- · Restroom cleaning
+- Restroom cleaning

+- Gvmnasium cleaning